FREQUENTLY ASKED DAYCARE QUESTIONS:

 - How trained are your employees that are with my dog?
 All of our techs are trained on dog body language and behavior upon being hired into our facility.
 Our techs are certified in dog evaluations through the Dog Gurus.
 We continually educate employees at monthly staff meetings through the teaching of the Dog Gurus and other industry leaders.

 - How do you know which dogs to put my dog with?
 Quite simply, they tell us!
-We separate dogs by size and temperament.
+We separate dogs by size, temperament and play style.
 All of our techs are trained in dog body language and dog evaluations.
 We can watch a dog’s initial reactions to our facility, staff and surrounding dogs and know pretty quickly where they will feel most comfortable.
 As a new dog opens up throughout the day and in future visits, sometimes they change to different groups.
 We allow the dogs into the groups they feel the most comfortable and where they will be safest.

 - My dog came home sore and very tired.
 What happened?
 The dogs at Bunk and Biscuit get a lot of exercise, both of the body and of the mind.
 Their paws may not be used to the surfaces in the play runs that are quite different than the carpet and grass they’re probably used to at home.
 We also work on positive reinforcement and manners with our dogs all throughout the day, so they are just as mentally tired as they are physically tired when they go home.
 The more a dog visits, their body adjusts to the new activity.